-Enabling a connector to resolve SMTP relay service email issues in Microsoft Exchange
+Resolving SMTP relay service email issues in Microsoft Exchange and Google Workspace

-This article describes the email delivery issues organizations using a SMTP relay service in their Microsoft Exchange email process may experience.
-It also explains how enabling the Enhanced Filtering for Connectors in Microsoft Exchange will resolve the issues.
+This article describes the email delivery issues organizations using a SMTP relay service in their Microsoft Exchange or Google Workspace email process may experience.
+It also explains how to resolve these issues.

 Issue

-Organizations using a SMTP relay service in their Microsoft Exchange email process without configuring a connector may experience the following email delivery issues:
+Organizations using a SMTP relay service in their email process may experience the following email delivery issues:

-- Incoming messages received from trusted senders are being flagged as false-positives by Microsoft or third-party service providers.
+• Incoming messages received from trusted senders are being flagged as false-positives by Microsoft, Google, or third-party service providers.

-- Incorrect behaviour of custom mail flow rules or sender whitelisting in Microsoft services.
+• Incorrect behaviour of custom mail flow rules or sender whitelisting.

 IMPORTANT Symptoms could occur intermittently, meaning some messages may be delivered properly while others from the same sender may be blocked.